 The principal investigator of the research activity is notified of IRB concurrence of exempt status through PittPRO.
 This notification letter specifies, at a minimum:

 - The IRB number assigned to the submission;

 - The regulatory basis for granting exempt status (i.e., 45 CFR 46.104 (d) (1-6) and/or 21 CFR 56.104(d));

 Determination that Activity Does NOT Meet the Exempt Criteria

-For research activities that involve human subjects but are determined to not qualify for exempt status, the principal investigator is advised to resubmit the research for expedited or full-board IRB review.
+For research activities that involve human subjects but are determined to not qualify for exempt status, the principal investigator is advised to revise the submission for expedited or full-board IRB review.

 Waiver of HIPAA Authorization and Exempt Review

-The IRB may grant a waiver of HIPAA Authorization for an exempt project if the recording of medical information, without identifiers, will be conducted by or under the oversight of an investigator who would normally have access to this information by virtue of his/her patient care responsibilities.
+The IRB may grant a waiver of HIPAA Authorization for an exempt project if the recording of medical information will be conducted by or under the oversight of an investigator who would normally have access to this information by virtue of his/her patient care responsibilities.

 To grant this waiver, the IRB reviewer utilizes the Exempt with HIPAA Waiver checklist.

 Protocols designated as exempt are not required to be submitted for continuing review.